 Web Sites and Emails

 The main website is www.loftridge.com.
 This site contains general and timely information.
-A Community-run site affords its membership the ability to exchange information and ideas, ask questions, and tap collective resources for things such as forming babysitting coops etc. To join the Group, send an email to email@example.com.
-Email contacts for individual Board members and Committee chairs can be found on the Community website or in the Limelight.
+A Community-run site affords its membership the ability to exchange information and ideas, ask questions, and tap collective resources for things such as forming babysitting coops etc. To join the main and/or classifieds group, send an email to firstname.lastname@example.org.
+Email contacts for individual Board members and Committee chairs can be found on the Community website or in the Limelight quarterly newsletter.

 Yard sales are not permitted within LRHOA unless approved by the Board after a homeowner has submitted a written request and agrees to be responsible for any clean-up necessary.
 The only approved location has been in front of the tennis courts on Ridge View Drive.